TonioGela/marp/README.md

 For a comparison with Deckset see [here](https://github.com/marp-team/marp/discussions/68)

-# TODO
+# TODO (Contributors are welcome)
-Add CI and autodeploy on Netlify
+Add CI and autodeploy on Netlify, maybe using [action-netlify-deploy](https://github.com/South-Paw/action-netlify-deploy#deploying-drafts-on-each-commit-and-publishing-on-push-to-master)

+[Runners](https://github.com/TonioGela/base.g8/settings/actions/runners) are a good fit?
+Probably not but [Custom Docker Images](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action)?
+Maybe built with [this rationale](https://www.lpalmieri.com/posts/fast-rust-docker-builds/) i.e. keeping the image as small as possible?